Mariner 1: Cause of the malfunction

-Because of the gradual rather than sharp deviation from its course, JPL engineers suspected the fault lay in the flight equations loaded into the computer that guided Atlas-Agena from the ground during its ascent.
-After five days of post-flight analysis, JPL engineers determined what had caused the malfunction on Mariner 1: an error in the guidance computer logic combined with a hardware failure.
+Because of Mariner 1's gradual rather than sharp deviation from its course, JPL engineers suspected that the fault lay in the flight equations loaded into the computer that guided Atlas-Agena from the ground during its ascent.
+After five days of post-flight analysis, JPL engineers determined what had caused the malfunction: an error in the guidance computer logic combined with a hardware failure.

 The Burroughs guidance computer used data transmitted to it from the rate beacon on the Atlas and used this information to issue steering commands.
-The guidance program was supposed to contain a hyphen which instructed the computer to ignore data coming from the Atlas's rate beacon if it failed in-flight (to prevent incorrect commands from being sent), but it had been accidentally left out of the program, which a technician at Cape Canaveral had entered into the computer without realizing it had a mistake in it (the very same mistake that would afflict Phobos 1 26 years later).
+The guidance program was supposed to contain a character called an R-bar that instructed the computer to ignore data coming from the Atlas's rate beacon if it failed in-flight (to prevent incorrect commands from being sent), but it had been accidentally left out of the program, which a technician at Cape Canaveral had entered into the computer without realizing it had a mistake in it (the very same mistake that would afflict Phobos 1 26 years later).

 During its ascent, Mariner 1's booster briefly lost guidance-lock with the ground.
 Because this was a fairly common occurrence, the Atlas-Agena was designed to continue on a preprogrammed course until guidance-lock with the ground resumed.
-When lock was reestablished, however, the faulty guidance logic caused the program to erroneously report that the "velocity was fluctuating in an erratic and unpredictable manner", which the program tried to correct for, causing actual erratic behavior, which prompted the range safety officer to destroy the rocket.
+When lock was reestablished, however, the faulty guidance logic caused the program to erroneously report that the "velocity was fluctuating in an erratic and unpredictable manner", which the program tried to correct for, causing actual erratic behavior, which forced the range safety officer to destroy the rocket.

 The incorrect logic had previously been used successfully for Ranger launches, but the rate beacon had not malfunctioned on those, so the problem did not show up there.
-The Mod III-G guidance system used on Atlas-Agena vehicle was a persistent source of trouble, and malfunctioned on many launches after Atlas-Agena began flying in 1960.
+The Mod III-G guidance system used on Atlas-Agena vehicles was a persistent source of trouble and malfunctioned on many launches after Atlas-Agena began flying in 1960.
 It was an adaption of the Mod III guidance system used on Atlas B, C, and D missiles, which had the original vacuum tube electronics converted to transistors, but the modification had been done hastily and was unreliable.
-After repeated Atlas-Agena guidance failures, the Mod III-G was redesigned during 1963 to properly accommodate transistor electronics.
+After repeated Atlas-Agena guidance failures, the Mod III-G was redesigned in 1963 to properly accommodate transistor electronics.

 The catastrophic effects of a small error "summed up the whole problem of software reliability" and contributed to the development of the discipline of software engineering.

-Subsequent popular accounts of the accident often referred to the erroneous character as a "hyphen" (describing the missing component of the symbol) rather than an "R-bar"; this incorrect mischaracterization was fueled by Arthur C. Clarke's description of the malfunction as "the most expensive hyphen in history".
+Subsequent popular accounts of the accident often referred to the erroneously missing character as a "hyphen": e.g., The New York Times reported "For Want of Hyphen, Venus Rocket is Lost" and Arthur C. Clarke described the malfunction as "the most expensive hyphen in history".
+In actuality, it was a missing overline in "R-dot-bar sub n", the "nth smoothed value of the time derivative of a radius R".
+The overline denotes a mean; by its omission, an unsmoothed value was used, leading to the control system overreacting.